TrollInstallerX/Installing/README.md

 TrollInstallerX replaces a system app with the TrollStore helper using the kfd kernel exploit.

 This method works on iOS 16.5.1 to 16.6.1 for arm64e devices.

+## Credits

+TrollInstallerX was made possible by the hard work of many people, including:

+- opa334 for Dopamine, dmaFail exploit, and kernel patchfinder
+- felix-pb for kfd exploits
+- Kaspersky for Operation Triangulation
+- kok3shidoll for arm64 support for Dopamine
+- wh1te4ever for kfund
+- Zhuowei for the tccd unsandboxing method
+- xina520 for kernel read/write-only privilege escalation method
+- dhinakg for memory hogger, MacDirtyCow kernelcache grabber method, libpartial, and help with libgrabkernel2
+- staturnz for kernel patchfinder
+- aaronp613 for TrollInstallerX icon
+- DTCalabro and JJTech for improvements to the logging system
+- MasterMike88 for testing and debugging during development